bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 The main focuses for the design of BNB Beacon Chain are:

-- No custody of funds: traders maintain control of their private keys and funds.
+- **No custody of funds:** traders maintain control of their private keys and funds.
-- High performance: low latency, high throughput for a large user base, and high liquidity trading.
+- **High performance:** low latency, high throughput for a large user base, and high liquidity trading.
 We target to achieve 1 second block times, with 1 confirmation finality.
-- Low cost: in both fees and liquidity cost.
+- **Low cost:** in both fees and liquidity cost.
-- Easy user experience: as friendly as Binance.com.
+- **Easy user experience:** super user friendly UI for a better experience.
-- Fair trading: minimize front-running, to the extent possible.
+- **Fair trading:** minimize front-running, to the extent possible.
-- Evolvable: able to develop with forever-improving technology stack, architecture, and ideas.
+- **Evolvable:** able to develop with forever-improving technology stack, architecture, and ideas.

 ## What can you do on BNB Beacon Chain?